NDC-11 vs NDC-10 Parsing Standards

 Deterministic Parsing Workflow

-6. Controlled Substance Tagging: If the product is scheduled, attach DEA schedule metadata and route to the DEA Schedule II-V Classification Mapping engine for diversion threshold calibration.
+6. Controlled-substance tagging.
+If the product is scheduled, attach DEA schedule metadata and route to the DEA Schedule II-V Classification Mapping engine for diversion-threshold calibration.

-8. Sync Dispatch: Push the validated payload to inventory reconciliation, purchasing, or controlled substance logging subsystems.
+8. Sync dispatch.
+Push the validated payload to inventory reconciliation, purchasing, or controlled-substance logging subsystems.

-Secure Python Implementation
+Production Python Implementation

 python